bianshifeng/LightAct-UE4/README.md

 #### Extrude Contours
 ![extrudeContours.png](Resources/extrudeContours.png)

-This node expects an *Array of Vectors* where each vector in the array represents _x,y,i_ of a contour, where _x_ is the x coordinate, y is the y coordinate and i is the index of a contour.
-Therefore the Contours Array of Vectors input can represent several contours.
-The node outputs an Array of Vectors representing Vertices of a mesh and an Array of Integers representing the Triangles.
-These can be connected into *Create Mesh Section* node to create a mesh.
+This node expects an *Array of Vectors* where each vector in the array represents _[x,y,i]_ of a contour, where _x_ is the x coordinate, _y_ is the y coordinate and _i_ is the index of a contour.
+Therefore the *_Contours_ Array of Vectors* input can represent several contours.

+The node outputs an Array of Vectors representing *Vertices* of a mesh and an Array of Integers representing the *Triangles*.
+These can be connected into **Create Mesh Section** node to create a mesh.
 This node can be used to create 3D meshes in Unreal Engine based on the outputs of Find contours node in Lightact.

 ## Tips
 In most cases you'll use just one *Handle Name* throughout your project as you can send many variables through that handle at the same time.
 In most cases, you'll connect a single **Open Shared Memory** in your main level blueprint (or elsewhere) and connect it to **BeginPlay** node and use one **Close Shared Memory** and connect it to **EndPlay** node.